ANANDAM, a multidisciplinary journal.ISSN No. 2321-8800

 Animal studies.

-Manuscripts that describe results of vertebrate animal research must include a statement that the research was prospectively reviewed and approved by a duly constituted animal care and use committee.
+that the research was prospectively reviewed and approved by a duly constituted animal care

 Ethical compliance